 My Verdict: A Myth in todays’ times

-The fashion industry produces 10% of all humanity’s carbon emissions.
-It is the second-largest consumer of water supply and is a major polluter of the oceans with microplastics released from Polyester and other blended fabrics.
+Fashion industry produces 10% of all humanity’s carbon emissions.
+It is the second largest consumer of water supply and is a major polluter of the oceans with micro plastics released from Polyester and other blended fabrics.
 If we continue abusing nature’s resources then we will need another planet to live on.
 We owe big time to our environment and to the next generation.

 Clothes swapping, shopping second hand, and thrifting are all ways to fulfil the want for something new, without incurring more clothing waste – and the process of looking in your own closet to decide what you want to swap also helps bring insight into the things you want to keep and wear.